charleennewland/blog/visual_management.md

-# Unlocking the Potential of an Operational Excellence Maturity Model
+# Deck the Halls of Efficiency: A Visual Management Wonderland for Seamless Communication
-## Part III.
-Achieving Operational Excellence: A Step-by-Step Approach to Maturity
+## Visual Management's Gift to Organizational Communication

 >[Charleen Newland](http://newlandcharleen.com/)<br/>